 (ps – they’re the five most important things you can learn about business)

-I remember back in the day, I gave my “first” girlfriend Kathy a ring pop to ask her out.
+I remember back in the day, I gave my “first” girlfriend a ring pop to ask her out.
 We were in 1st or 2nd grade.
 It totally worked.
 One problem – I had no idea what to do with a girlfriend once I had one.
-I just knew that it was an important social mandate since my friend Drew picked up his own girlfriend, Laura.
+I just knew that it was an important social mandate since my friend Drew picked up his own girlfriend.

-Later that week, I gave Kathy a bunny stuffed animal (because she reminded me of a bunny – big ears, small nose).
-She promptly broke up with me, whereupon I enacted my own form of “The Bachelor” and asked out and was rejected by every single girl in my Kindergarten class, one by one, right after the other – all on the same day.
+Later that week, I gave my 1st-grade girlfriend a bunny stuffed animal (because she reminded me of a bunny – big ears, small nose).
+She promptly broke up with me, whereupon my dumbass 1st-grade brain decided I should enact my own form of “The Bachelor”.
+From there I asked out and was rejected by every single girl in my class, one by one, right after the other – all on the same day.

 You’d think I’d have developed an aversion to stuffed animals by now, but in truth – I thrive on random human decisions.